korpling/pepperModules-TEIModules/README.md

 # TEIImporter

-The TEIImporter imports data coming from TEI-XML files to a Salt model.
+The TEIImporter imports data coming from [TEI-XML](http://www.tei-c.org/Guidelines/P5/) files to a [Salt](https://github.com/korpling/salt) model.
 This importer provides a wide range of customization possibilities via the here described set of properties.
 Before we talk about the possibility of customizing the mapping, we describe the general and default mapping from TEI to a Salt model.

 ### Mapping to Salt

 The fact that TEI is a XML-format results in the decision to primarily use tree-like structures that conserve hierarchies.
-There are two important exceptions to this: Tokens and the unary "break" elements like \<lb\> and \<pb\>(these cannot be mapped like this because their semantic does not fit into the hierarchy provided by XML).
+There are two important exceptions to this: Tokens and the unary "break" elements like \<lb\> and \<pb\> (these cannot be mapped like this because their semantic does not fit into XML hierarchie).
-Instead, spans are used.
+For these spans are used.
 Tokens can be defined and interpreted in many different ways and thus customization through properties deal with the problems occuring because of this.